-We cater to a long standing, loyal and diversified customer base built over more than 50 years, comprising over 35,000 "live" accounts.
+We cater to a long standing, loyal and diversified customer base built over more than 55 years, comprising approximately 37,000 "live" accounts.
 Our customers range from large, blue chip companies to smaller, local businesses in, among others, the facilities management, retail and commercial fit out, property services and infrastructure customer segments throughout the United Kingdom and Ireland.
 We believe that in excess of 90% of our total revenue is generated from business to business or B2B customers.
-We operate from over 265 locations with a delivery fleet of over 400 commercial vehicles and have approximately 3,030 employees.
+We operate from over 300 locations with a delivery fleet of over 400 commercial vehicles and have approximately 3,200 employees.

 We complement our offering of tool and equipment hire with a range of value added services such as those that we provide under our HSS OneCall and HSS Training brands.
 We believe that these additional services help differentiate us from our competitors, embed us more deeply with our customers, capture more of our customers' potential spending and establish a "one stop shop" for our customers.
-We also offer specialist rental equipment under our brands, ABird and Apex, UK Platforms and Reintec and TecServ, which are complementary to our core business.
+We also offer specialist rental equipment under our brands, ABird and Apex, UK Platforms, Reintec and TecServ and All Seasons Hire, which are complementary to our core business.
 Our extensive offering enables us to cross sell our core and specialist products and services to our customers thereby enabling us, we believe, to meet their requirements to a greater extent than many of our competitors.
-The key products and services that we offer our customers across our HSS Hire, ABird and Apex, UK Platforms and Reintec and TecServ businesses are summarised below.
+The key products and services that we offer our customers across our HSS Hire, ABird and Apex, UK Platforms, Reintec and TecServ and All Seasons Hire businesses are summarised below.